awsdocs/ec2-image-builder-user-guide/doc_source/manage-components.md

 Image Builder uses AWSTOE to perform all on\-instance activities\.
 There is no additional setup required to interact with AWSTOE when you run Image Builder commands or use the Image Builder console\.

+**Note**
+When a component that is managed by Amazon reaches the end of its support lifespan, it is no longer maintained\.
+About four weeks before this occurs, any accounts that are using the component receive notification, and a list of the affected recipes in their account from their AWS Health Dashboard\.
+To learn more about AWS Health, see [AWS Health User Guide](https://docs.aws.amazon.com/health/latest/ug/)\.

 **Workflow stages for building a new image**
 The Image Builder workflow for building new images includes the following two distinct stages\.

 1. **Build stage** \(pre\-snapshot\) – During the build stage, you make changes to the Amazon EC2 build instance that's running your base image, to create the baseline for your new image\.
 For example, your image or container recipe can include components that install an application, or modify the operating system firewall settings\.

-   The following phases run during the build stage:
+   The following component phases run during the build stage:
    + build
    + validate